A

 Open House

-An Open House is when a real-etate agent opens up your house for an inspection for prospective buyers.
+An Open House is when a real-estate agent opens up your house for an inspection for prospective buyers.
 It may only be open for an hour or two.
 This is often used as a lower pressure sales technique to achieve a sale.

 Option Fee